 Why just compiling a workbook into EXE is not enough?

-If you apply XLS Padlock protection features correctly, even if someone manages to extract the workbook from the EXE, your workbook file will not work properly!
-The protection is even the strongest for workbooks with formulas and/or VBA code.
+When you correctly apply XLS Padlock’s protection features, even if someone manages to extract the workbook from the EXE, it won’t function as expected!
+The protection is particularly strong for workbooks that contain formulas and/or VBA code.
+These elements are well-shielded, ensuring that unauthorized access or tampering is effectively prevented..

 Which XLS Padlock security features are the most effective